BenmoussaYounes/presentations/README.md

   </a>
 </p>

-This repository contains my personal presentations on various software engineering tools and topics.
+This repository contains my personal presentations on a variety of topics related to AI, computer science, software engineering, software development, and more.

 ## Table of Contents